firmadyne/extractor/README.md

 * [python-magic](https://github.com/ahupp/python-magic)

 Please use the latest version of `binwalk`.
-Note that there are two Python modules that both share the name `python-magic`; install the one linked above, instead of any provided by your Linux distribution.
+Note that there are two Python modules that both share the name `python-magic`; both should be usable, but only the one linked above has been tested extensively.

 Binwalk
 -------